 For writing data back to Keboola Project Storage, use the Keboola Storage Python Client.

-To configure theming in your data app, you can select from predefined themes or create a custom theme.
+To configure theming in your app, you can select from predefined themes or create a custom theme.
 Predefined themes include Keboola, Light Red, Light Purple, Light Blue, Dark Green, Dark Amber, and Dark Orange.
 Each theme has a specified primary color, background color, secondary background color, text color, and font.
 Users choosing Custom can manually set these values.

 For Custom, users can select colors using the color pickers and choose the desired font from a list.